• Menu

 Helmed by Chef Eduardo García and his wife Gaby Máximo Bistrot is one of the most popular restaurants and a must-eat in Mexico City.

-Maximo’s cosy design and discreet elegance contribute to its welcoming ambience, while their ever-changing farm-to-table offer that blends French and Mexican flavours keeps drawing visitors looking for an outstanding meal.
+Maximo’s cosy design and discreet elegance contribute to its welcoming ambience.
+Its ever-changing farm-to-table offer, which blends French and Mexican flavours, keeps drawing visitors looking for an outstanding meal.

-The food is a delightful blend of traditional Mexican, French, and international flavours, with everything made from scratch with a sustainable and socially responsible approach that has The menu constantly evolves, based on the availability of seasonal products.
+The food is a delightful blend of traditional Mexican, French, and international flavours.
+Everything is made from scratch using a sustainable and socially responsible approach.
+The menu constantly evolves based on the availability of seasonal products.

-Máximo Bistrot’s cuisine is a sustainable one, with an emphasis on top-quality seasonal local ingredients acquired by applying socially responsible practices.
+Máximo Bistrot’s cuisine is sustainable.
+It emphasizes top-quality seasonal local ingredients acquired through socially responsible practices.
 The couple sources their kitchen from local farms and markets.

 Location: Álvaro Obregón 65 bis, Roma Norte, Cuauhtémoc, Mexico City